 Does Diet Influence Hermit Crab Color?

-If your hermit crabs are looking washed out, ensure they are eating enough and correctly.
+If your hermit crabs look washed out, ensure they’re eating enough and the right types of food.
 Hermit crabs need large quantities of protein and calcium.

 Do Hermit Crabs Change Color When They Die?

-Unfortunately, dead hermit crabs look, behave and smell similar to molting crabs.
-In both instances, the skin will fade to a dull gray.
-Molting means that one exoskeleton is dying, and a new one replaces it.
+Unfortunately, dead hermit crabs look and behave similarly to molting crabs.
+In both instances, the skin color fades to a dull gray.
+Never assume that hermit crabs that have lost color have died.

 Do Hermit Crabs Change Color as Camouflage?

-Unfortunately, hermit crabs cannot change their body color.
-Instead, as per the Journal of Experimental Biology, hermit crabs choose shells that blend into the background.
+However, hermit crabs can’t change their body color.
+Instead, as per the Journal of Experimental Biology, hermit crabs sometimes choose shells that blend into the background.